 Partner Jan Witold Baran and former Federal Election Commission Chairman Michael E. Toner lead the representation of exempt clients in election law matters.
 The group that they lead is constantly ranked in the highest tier of such practices by international ranking agencies such as Chambers and Legal 500.
 They regularly advise clients on the laws and rules pertaining to political law including federal and state regulation of lobbying, political contributions, political action committees (PAC), ethics, and the use of corporate facilities for political purposes and corporate guidelines on related issues.

-Our team includes attorneys from virtually every practice group within the firm, giving us the unique ability to provide advice and regulatory guidance regarding other general areas of the law that impact exempt organizations, including employment law, intellectual property matters, communications, health care, contracts, antitrust issues, privacy, election law, tax, and government investigations, audits, and contracts.
+Our team includes attorneys from virtually every practice group within the firm, giving us the unique ability to provide advice and regulatory guidance regarding other general areas of the law that impact exempt organizations, including employment law, intellectual property matters, telecom, media & technology, health care, contracts, antitrust issues, privacy, election law, tax, and government investigations, audits, and contracts.

 We are proud of the longstanding relationships we have with many of our nonprofit clients, such as the Blue Cross and Blue Shield Association, the American Chemical Society, The ALS Association and Goodwill Industries International, Inc. A brief sample of our exempt organizations experience includes:

 - The ALS Association: Advise national association in connection with a corporate restructuring and provide ongoing advice on chapter governance and chapter relations.
 Revise bylaws and provide advice on corporate governance issues.
 We have also represented The ALS Association - DC/MD/VA Chapter on a broad range of corporate, contract and employment matters.